ostaubzug/classicpi/README.md

 #classicpi

-This is an attempt to build a minimalistic music player with Raspberry Pi and Python.
-It is focused on playing classical music, that's why its called classic pi.
+This is an attempt to build a minimalistic music player with Raspberry Pi and Python, designed for minimal distraction.
+It knows three commands (wow), next song, pause and play, and loop/shuffle playback.
+I'm mainly using it to play classical music while studying.

 Load your music onto the raspberry pi and adjust the PATH to your music in the randomfile function.